 “We are pleased to work with Sandoz in this observational safety study following Zessly use in IBD.
-If your Trust is using Zessly, please consider participating – we would be delighted to hear from you.”
+If your IBD centre is using Zessly, please consider participating – we would be delighted to hear from you.”

-Participating centres will be provided with our online WebTool for data capture and all necessary training materials.
+Participating centres will be provided with a simple online WebTool for data capture and all necessary training materials.
 Study setup and data entry costs will be reimbursed.

 This is an observational study only, so no additional patient tests or monitoring will be required.
-The initial completion date will be in 2021, although there is the potential the study may lead to further opportunities.
+The expected completion date will be in 2021.

 The IBD Registry would be pleased to hear from you if you are interested in participating in this study.